How many communication myths have you noticed so far in your relationships? Today we will finish up with myths 8-10:

 Thank you for reading our blog this week!

-Joleen Watson, MS, NCC, is a therapist at Imagine Hope Counseling Group.
+Joleen Watson, MS, LMFT, NCC, is a therapist at Imagine Hope Counseling Group.
 She enjoys doing marriage counseling, relationship counseling, couples counseling, and individual counseling.
 Imagine Hope also specializes in family, child and adolescent counseling and serves the Indianapolis area including the surrounding areas of Carmel, Noblesville, Zionsville, Westfield, and Fishers.